French billionaire detained in Africa corruption probe

 - The unspoken factor in Amazon’s search for a new home: Jeff Bezos’ support for gay rights

-The company is suspected of using communications and advertising subsidiary Havas to support African leaders who then ensured that another subsidiary, Bollore Africa Logistics, would win shipping terminal contracts.
+The report says Bollore Group is suspected of using communications subsidiary Havas to provide cut-rate services to African leaders, who then ensured that another subsidiary, Bollore Africa Logistics, would win shipping terminal contracts.

+Rivals for the port contracts started legal action, according to French media reports.

+Le Monde quoted Guinean President Alpha Conde as saying in 2016: “Bollore fulfilled all the conditions of the bids.
+He’s a friend, I favor friends.
+So what?”